uhppoted/uhppoted-python/README.md

 subnet   string  controller IPv4 subnet mask gateway  string  controller gateway IPv4 address

-Raises an Exception if the call failed.
+Raises an Exception if the call failed for any reason.
 ```

 ### `get_status`